14–16 Sept 2015

 KM3NeT is a future European deep-sea research infrastructure hosting a new generation neutrino telescope with a volume of several cubic kilometres that -located at the bottom of the Mediterranean Sea - will open a new window on the universe.
 International collaborative scientific experiments, like KM3NeT, are generating datasets which are increasing exponentially in both complexity and volume,...

-Christophe Tardy
+71. Mr Christophe Tardy (POWERSEA)

 15/09/2015, 15:40

+PowerSea is a spin-off company based on research done by the french CNRS on the wet-mateable underwater connectors.
+The reliability and the cost of subsea connections are a key issue for deep sea projects.
 The company has already developed a wet-mate connector adapted to marine renewable energies, featuring a high power (24 kV-300A on 3 phases) and a cost adapted to the return of...

-(Nat.
+72. Christos Filippidis (Nat.
 Cent. for Sci.
 Res.
 Demokritos (GR))

 15/09/2015, 15:45